 You can receive alerts via Email, Push notification, SMS or URL GET/POST.
 You can also filter spots by various criteria, including:

 Furthermore, you can set limits on the number of alerts in a certain time period so you don't receive duplicate spots, but are still notified if for example the station changes to another frequency.

 A basic HamAlert app is available on Google Play and the App Store.
 It can receive push notifications for free, and shows spots from the past 24 hours (up to 100 recent spots that were matched by a trigger that has the "App" action enabled).
-It is currently very basic, but may be improved with more features in the future.

 You can also get push notifications sent to Threema.